MayurBhong/Cost-Optimized-AWS-Architecture/README.md

 This project demonstrates a cost optimized AWS cloud architecture built using Free Tier eligible services.
 The goal is to learn scalability, availability, and cost control while designing a real world cloud setup.

-The architecture is intentionally minimal but follows AWS best practices.

 ## 🛠️ AWS Services Used
 - Amazon EC2